For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 With over 35 million people infected and 2 million new infections each year globally, the challenges of HIV are vast, impacting both developed and developing countries.
 These challenges include scientific, behavioral and programmatic aspects that continue to change as the epidemic evolves.

 We are committed to working with governments, donors, innovative and generic manufacturers, multilateral organizations, and civil society to address the full range of factors affecting access.
-After a decade of specific efforts to increase access to HIV treatment in the developing world, it is clear that access to care is about more than the price of medicines, and that collaboration has been essential to the progress made against HIV.
+After a decade of a wide range of efforts to increase access to HIV treatment in the developing world, it is clear that access to care is about more than just the price of medicines, and that collaboration has been essential to the progress made against HIV.

 We have seen that increasing access requires a broad, comprehensive approach.
 Consequently, we are committed to improving patient access through expanded availability, enhanced access strategies and multi-sectoral partnerships.